-- 9.1.1 Every attempt shall be made to elect a Student Trustee from Ajax-Pickering, Oshawa-Whitby, and Brock-Scugog-Uxbridge.
-The election of Student Trustees shall be a two-stage process in municipalities which have more than one secondary school. - 9.1.2 A notice shall be sent to each secondary school principal before February 1, advising of the election process.
-Notice will also be sent to teachers in Civics classes, with a request to discuss the election process in class. - Stage I: Municipal Election of Candidates - 9.1.3 Section 13.3 shall apply in a municipality which has more than one secondary school. - 9.1.4 Each secondary school student council or parliament shall be invited to elect one Student Trustee nominee who shall be the candidate for the municipality.
+- 9.1.3 The municipal elections shall apply in a municipality which has more than one secondary school. - 9.1.4 Each secondary school student council or parliament shall be invited to elect one Student Trustee nominee who shall be the candidate for the municipality.
 The notice shall also invite each secondary school student council or parliament to elect ten (10) Student Trustee electors for the municipal election. - 9.1.5 The elections for either Student Trustee nominees or electors may be either a direct election from the entire student body or an indirect election from the student council or parliament.
 The elections for the electors shall take place at the same time or prior to the elections for Student Trustee nominees. - 9.1.6 The municipal elections shall be moved annually among the secondary schools in the municipality so that all secondary schools have an opportunity to host the election. - 9.1.7 Voting shall be by secret ballot.
 Only Student Trustee nominee electors are entitled to vote.
 In each municipality, the candidate receiving a clear majority shall be declared the municipal Student Trustee nominee for the electoral college.
 A clear majority is 50 per cent plus one of the total votes cast.
 Should no candidate receive a clear majority of the votes cast, the name of the candidate with the smallest number of votes shall be dropped from the ballot and a further vote shall be conducted until one candidate has a clear majority.